CharlonTank/graphql-rails-app-generator/README.md

 # graphql-rails-app-generator
-Generate your GraphQL rails app with one CLI command - And choose you front!
+Generate your GraphQL rails app with one CLI command - And choose your front!

 # Uses
 If you don't precise the front you want to generate, the generator will generate the back only.